AaltoSciComp/scicomp-docs/triton/quickstart/jobsgraphic.rst

 There are two things you need to do to run a graphical program on the cluster:

 - Start X-forwarding (``ssh -X host`` or ``ssh -Y host``)
+- (Optional) For windows users, you need to launch X Windows first
 - request an interactive job on the cluster (``sinteractive``)

 Once you are on a node, you can load and run your program.